-\para{Evaluation Metrics.} We adopt three metrics in evaluating the performance of \sys: \begin{icompact} \item \textit{Bypass rate}: We compute our bypass rate as the number of adversarial prompts that bypass the safety filter while preserving NSFW (or cat/dog) semantics divided by the total number of queries. \item \textit{FID score}: We use the FID~\cite{heusel2017gans} score to evaluate the image quality, i.e., the semantic similarity of our generation.
-The higher the FID score is, the more irrelevant the two images' distributions are.
-We follow the official implementation~\cite{Seitzer2020FID} of Pytorch in calculating FID and adopt three ground-truth datasets as the reference. (i) \textit{target:} this dataset contains 1,000 images generated by NSFW-200 with different random seeds from Stable Diffusion without the presence of the safety filter; (ii) \textit{real:} this dataset contains 40,000 real sensitive images from the NSFW image dataset~\cite{NSFW_image}. (iii) \textit{target-dog/cat:} this dataset contains 1,000 images generated by Dog/Cat-100 with different random seeds from Stable Diffusion. \item \textit{Number of online queries}: The number of queries of text-to-image models used for searching for an adversarial prompt.
+\para{Evaluation Metrics.} We adopt three evaluation metrics. \begin{icompact} \item \textit{Bypass rate}: For one-time attacks, we compute our bypass rate as the number of adversarial prompts that bypass a safety filter divided by the total number of adversarial prompts.
+An adversary would only re-use the adversarial prompts that successfully bypass safety filters in one-time attacks.
+Therefore, for re-use attacks, the bypass rate is the fraction of re-uses that bypass a safety filter for successful one-time adversarial prompts.

+\item \textit{FID score}: We use the FID~\cite{heusel2017gans} score to evaluate the image semantic similarity of our generation.
+We follow the official implementation~\cite{Seitzer2020FID} of Pytorch in calculating FID {between our generation with three ground-truth datasets as the reference}. (i) \textit{target:} this dataset contains 1,000 images generated by NSFW-200 with different random seeds from Stable Diffusion without the presence of the safety filter; (ii) \textit{real:} this dataset contains 40,000 real sensitive images from the NSFW image dataset~\cite{NSFW_image}. (iii) \textit{target-dog/cat:} this dataset contains 1,000 images generated by Dog/Cat-100 with different random seeds from Stable Diffusion. {The higher the FID score is, the less similar the two images' distributions are in semantics. } \item \textit{Number of online queries}: The number of queries to text-to-image models used for searching for an adversarial prompt.
 Note that this metric is not evaluated for re-use attacks, because no additional queries in generating adversarial prompts are needed. \end{icompact}